Privacy statement for people using library services

 What we mean by personal information

-By personal information or personal data we mean any pieces of information relating to you that either:
+By personal information or personal data we mean any piece of information relating to you that either:

 - identifies you directly, for example your name or your library card number;